victorjonsson/jQuery-Form-Validator/README.md

 ```

 ## Program Flow
-form submit() event is bound to jQ func **validateForm()**
+Form submit() event is bound to jQ func **validateForm()** when the form is submitted, it calls

-when the form is submitted, it calls jQ func **$.formUtils.validateInput**, which calls **validatorFunction** for the specific validation rule assigned to the input element
+jQ func **$.formUtils.validateInput**, which calls **validatorFunction** for the specific validation

-if a validation fails, error messages are assigned and displayed as configured.
+rule assigned to the input element.
+If a validation fails, error messages are assigned and displayed

-if **validateOnBlur** = true, jQ finds all form input elements with the data-validation attribute and binds their onBlur event to call the function **validateInputOnBlur**. it calls jQ func **$.formUtils.validateInput** to validate the single input when blurred
+as configured.
+If **validateOnBlur** is set to true, jQ finds all form input elements with the
+data-validation attribute and binds their onBlur event to call the function **validateInputOnBlur**.
+it calls jQ func **$.formUtils.validateInput** to validate the single input when blurred.

 ## Changelog